publicdocs/uscode/assets/md/titles/usc38/us/usc/t38/ptII/ch17/schI/m__us_usc_t38_s1701.md

 >                     (I) is required to travel by air, boat, or ferry to reach each medical facility described in clause (i) that is 40 miles or less from the residence of the veteran; or

+>                     “(II)

->                     “(II) faces an unusual or excessive burden in accessing each medical facility described in clause (i) that is 40 miles or less from the residence of the veteran due to geographical challenges, as determined by the Secretary.
+>                      faces an unusual or excessive burden in traveling to such a medical facility of the Department based on—

+>                         “(aa) geographical challenges;

+>                         “(bb) environmental factors, such as roads that are not accessible to the general public, traffic, or hazardous weather;

+>                         “(cc) a medical condition that impacts the ability to travel; or

+>                         “(dd) other factors, as determined by the Secretary.

 >     “(c) __Election and Authorization.—__